 - total assets of at least AUD800 000 that have been legally acquired and can be legally transferred to Australia

-- an annual turnover of minimum AUD500 000 (in one of more of your businesses) in two of the four fiscal years immediately before you are invited to apply
+- an annual turnover of minimum AUD500 000 (in one or more of your businesses) in two of the four fiscal years immediately before you are invited to apply

 - you owned minimum:

-- 30 per cent of a business with turnover of more than AUD400 000 per annum, or
+- 30 percent of a business with a turnover of more than AUD400 000 per annum, or

 - an overall successful business career with no involvement in unacceptable business activities